cherwinmason/masonletter/mason-finalization-agent-prompt-v6.md

 - Story about AI consulting disruption → `$4.2B` (market being automated)
 - Story about process automation → `47 hours` (weekly hours reclaimed)
 - Story about deployment time → `14 minutes` (time to ship)
+- Story about accuracy improvement → `100%` (classifications restored)
-- Story about solo rebuild → `380KB → 79KB` (bundle collapse)
+- Story about solo rebuild → `3 years` (one maintainer)

-`HERO_LABEL`: Short all-caps label above — "THE BENCHMARK" / "THE STAKES" / "THE NUMBER" / "THE OUTCOME"
+`HERO_LABEL`: Short all-caps label above — "THE BENCHMARK" / "THE STAKES" / "THE SHIFT" / "THE NUMBER" / "THE OUTCOME"

-`HERO_CAPTION`: 1-2 italic sentences explaining what the number means.
+`HERO_CAPTION`: 1-2 sentences explaining what the number means.
 Plain operator language.
 No hype. **The caption describes only facts that appear in the source article.
 Do not speculate, extrapolate, or invent adjacent numbers (e.g. adoption counts, download counts, team sizes) to make the caption punchier.**

 If no number from the source is strong enough to be a hero number, pick the strongest number available and use it anyway.
 Frame it honestly in the caption.